Advocacy has become one of the most important ongoing programs of our organization, and our efforts have paid off.

 We also look for other opportunities for media exposure such as the “Neurofibromatosis Awareness Month” proclamation signings by all of the Governors in the Northeast.

 In 2011 we created the “Beauty Mark Nation”.
 In a lighthearted and fun way the Beauty Mark Nation will command public attention, challenge public perception and create a high degree of visibility for the NF cause.
 This bold commitment will ultimately bring us closer to the cure for NF!

 Supporting NF Patients and Families

-Neurofibromatosis Northeast employs a Patient Outreach Coordinator, who maintains an extensive NF resource center.
-She responds to all telephone or email inquiries and will assist the patient or family by providing literature, referrals to NF specialists and if requested, introductions to other NF patients and/or families for support.
+Neurofibromatosis Northeast maintains an extensive NF resource center.
+We respond to all telephone or email inquiries and will assist the patient or family by providing literature, referrals to NF specialists and if requested, introductions to other NF patients and/or families for support.

-The Patient Outreach Coordinator is also the Chairperson of the all volunteer NF Families and Community Committee.
-The committee’s charge is to create a community among NF families, their friends, supporters, medical and allied professionals and other interested individuals and institutions to support the NF Mission.
+We also have an all volunteer NF Families and Community Committee.
+The committee’s charge is to create a community among NF families, their friends, supporters, medical and allied professionals and other interested individuals and institutions around the northeast.

 We also encourage those who are interested in discussions with other NF patients and families to join INSPIRE the NF Network Message Board.